 Boston College Center for Work & Family

 The Boston College Center for Work & Family is a frequent contributor to global conversations on workforce issues.
 Our experts are available to speak to the media about a variety of subjects.
-For a list of our senior staff and their areas of expertise, please click here.
 Our research reports are available for download here.
 Contact Jennifer Fraone at email@example.com or firstname.lastname@example.org for additional information.

 9 Takeaways That Could Change Your Company 10/25/2016

 Survey results from our study on millennials contribute to the larger picture of the benefits of being in a healthy relationship as a young working professional.

 Jennifer Fraone weighs in on how a new New Hampshire law might positively impact hourly wage workers.